xCodex22/SC2002_2324Assignment/README.md

 # Caution !!

-This project requires the use of primitive local data bases, if a user exits unexpectedly, i.e. sending a `termination singal` during the CLI process without letting our `Exception` handler handles the event, the CLI may exhibit unexpected behaviours due to corruption of data bases.
+This project requires the use of primitive local data bases, if a user exits unexpectedly, i.e. sending a `termination singal` during the CLI process without letting our `Exception` handler handle the event, the CLI may exhibit unexpected behaviours due to corruption of data bases.
 In the event this happens, run

 ```
 $ git restore *